EBS 올림포스 영어독해 기본2 (2022 개정)

 1 해안 도시 불빛이 바다거북에 미치는 영향

-For millions of years, sea turtles would come to the beaches of Florida to spawn and their hatchlings would head toward the sea ― to live a life far ____ ― and to return to Florida years later.
+For millions of years, sea turtles would come to the beaches of Florida to spawn and their hatchlings would head toward the sea ― to live a life ____ away ― and to return to Florida years later.

-The sea beautifully reflects the light of the moon and the stars, and for millions of years, a simple algorithm of “head toward the light at night” allowed the ____ to effectively head toward the sea to pursue an effective life strategy.
+The sea beautifully reflects the light of the moon and the stars, and for millions of years, a simple algorithm of “head toward the light at ____ allowed the turtles to effectively head toward the sea to pursue an effective life strategy.

 Well, then came Miami.
 Miami and the other big cities on the coast of Florida is filled with lots of bright lights at night, so this led to an ecological disaster for the ____ turtles.